 Ribbon Star Blocks are made up almost entirely of Half Square Triangles, that’s a lot of Half Square Triangles we need to make for this quilt, but don’t worry I have a super quick way to get them all done very quickly.
 I am going to show you a very cool technique that allows us to make 18 Half Square Triangles in one go!
 Yes, that’s right, 18 in one go!
 Check out my YouTube video to see how I do it.

 For my Lyla Mae Ribbon Star Quilt, I used fabrics from the gorgeous fabric range Ballerina Fusion by Art Gallery Studios, this fabric was the perfect fabric for this quilt, because I wanted to use very soft colors for this baby quilt.

 My pattern comes in two sizes, a Baby Quilt, and a Throw Quilt, they are both made exactly the same way, except the pieces are larger for the Throw Quilt.

-This tutorial is free and everything you need to know to make my Lyla Mae Ribbon Star Quilt in a Baby Quilt is listed here, including the link to my free YouTube tutorial.
+This tutorial is free and everything you need to know to make my Lyla Mae Ribbon Star Quilt in a Baby Quilt is listed here, including my free YouTube tutorial HERE.

 My PDF pattern with full printable instructions features two sizes: Baby Quilt and Throw Quilt and is available to purchase on my Etsy Store at a nominal fee.